Marine Pumpouts: Boat Sewage

-Sewage wastes discharged from boats may degrade water quality by introducing microorganisms, nutrients, and chemical products into the marine environment.
+Prohibiting sewage discharges from boats guards against impacts to human health and the environment.
+Discharges may degrade water quality and put people at risk by introducing microorganisms, nutrients, and chemical products into the marine environment.

-- Microorganisms, which include pathogens, and bacteria, may introduce diseases like hepatitis, typhoid fever and gastroenteritis to people in contact with the water, and can contaminate shellfish beds.
+- Microorganisms, which include pathogens and bacteria, may introduce diseases like hepatitis, typhoid fever and gastroenteritis to people who come in in contact with the water, and can contaminate shellfish beds.

-- Nutrients are necessary for the growth of microscopic plants and larger plants (seaweeds and eelgrass).
-However, when nutrients become too abundant they stimulate algae blooms which leads to depletion of oxygen in the water.
-Depletion of oxygen in water (called Hypoxia) can stress and even kill fish and other aquatic animals.
+- Excess nutrients can stimulate algae blooms, leading to depletion of oxygen in the water.
+Oxygen depletion (called hypoxia) can stress and sometimes kill fish and other aquatic animals.

 Marine Sanitation Devices (Boat Toilets)

 Recreational boats are not required to be equipped with a toilet, but if they are so equipped, the toilet must be a Coast Guard approved Marine Sanitation Device (MSD), designed either to hold sewage for shore-based disposal, or to treat the sewage prior to discharge.
 There are three types of MSDs.

 Type I MSDs treat sewage by chemical means, e.g., maceration and chlorination

 Type II MSDs treat sewage by biological means, e.g., bacteria.

 Type III MSDs have holding tanks to store treated or untreated sewage and are the most common type of MSD.
 They are designed to store sewage, usually with disinfectants and deodorants added, until it can be removed at a pumpout facility, and some also have the option to discharge overboard which is only allowed outside state waters (beyond 3 miles from shore).